-Over the last few years, the Institute has come to be regarded at Baruch, at CUNY and beyond as a leader in experimenting with and thinking about instructional technology and new modes of communication, particularly social media.
+Over the last few years, the Institute has come to be regarded at Baruch, at CUNY and beyond as a leader in experimenting with and thinking about instructional technology and new modes of communication, particularly web publishing and social media.
 Institute staff regularly consults academic departments and administrative units on the use of social media tools and on teaching effectively with technology.

 Our Fellows are advanced graduate students in a wide range of disciplines at the CUNY Graduate Center and are expert in writing and public speaking pedagogies and approaches.
 In addition to our traditional professional development programs for Baruch faculty focused on curricular and pedagogical matters, we also offer our Fellows professional development aimed at preparing them for the demands of being a productive member of an academic department.
 Our Fellows have gone on to post-doctoral fellowships and full time faculty and administrative appointments at colleges and universities across the country, including Tulane University, Wake Forest University, Duke University, Stanford University, Penn State University, New Economic School, Moscow, CUNY Graduate Center, John Jay College of Criminal Justice, San Francisco State University, Columbia College, Chicago, and a host of notable others.